Kettlebell Workouts for Beginners

 1. Lie on your back with your feet flat and knees bent, holding onto either side of the kettlebell handle (weighted side of the kettlebell up toward the ceiling).

-2. Engage your core by peeling the shoulder blades and then the upper back up off the floor a few inches, and pressing the kettlebell toward the ceiling.
-Keep your neck in a neutral position (avoid excessively pulling your chin into the chest).
+2. Engage your core by peeling the shoulder blades, the upper back up off the floor a few inches, and pressing the kettlebell toward the ceiling.
+Keep your neck neutral (avoid excessively pulling your chin into the chest).

 3. Slowly lower the shoulder blades back down to the floor, vertebrae by vertebrae.
 Keep your arms straight throughout the exercise.